ewe-studios/sabuhp/README.md

 It exposes a your services across both a http, server-sent events and websocket endpoints, allowing varying clients to communicate across your services over a message bus.

+## Protocols

+SabuHP supports the following protocols for communicating with the service server (allowing both backend and frontend easily inter-related through such protocols):

+- Websocket
+- HTTP
+- HTTP Server Sent Events

 ## Getting

 ```